Dunston Staiths: Garden Festival 1990

 The staiths was restored and opened to the public as part of the Gateshead Garden Festival in 1990, following similar events in Liverpool (1984), Stoke-on-Trent (1986) and Glasgow (1988).
 The Garden Festival was divided into five zones, Norwood, Eslington, The Boulevard, Dunston and Riverside.
 It was spread over a large area of Dunston and the lower Team Valley, formerly occupied by heavy industries.
 Though other parts of the Garden Festival site, such as Dunston, (the site of the Norwood Coal Yard), Eslington, (the site of the tar works), and Norwood, (the site of the coke ovens) in the Team Valley, gained an immediate spur for regeneration, The Boulevard was left as a green space.
 Riverside, which was centred around the staiths and the site of the former gasworks, was derelict and inaccessible for the remainder of the 1990s, although parts of the site have now been developed into new housing.

 The staiths are reputed to be the largest wooden structure in Europe, and are protected as a Listed Building and a Scheduled Ancient Monument.
 In 2002, work began on a development of riverside apartments and houses designed by Wayne Hemingway.
 Known as Staiths South Bank, this development celebrates the area's heritage as well as improving the setting for the historic structure.
 In the early hours of 20 November 2003, a section of the staiths was destroyed by fire.
-As a result, access onto the Staiths themselves is not possible, but the structure can be viewed from the new riverside walkway, constructed as part of the Staiths South Bank development.
 In 2005 Gateshead Council commissioned a study into possible options for the Staiths' restoration.
 The Staiths suffered further fire damage in July 2010.
 Following the award of a Heritage Lottery Fund grant of almost £420,000, restoration of the structure was planned in 2014 and completed by 2015.
 It suffered further fire damage in 2019 and on 16 May 2020.
+The staiths reopened to the public on 11 April 2024, and there are plans to allow visitors on the structure on the first Saturday of each month from May to September 2024.
+The structure can also be viewed from the riverside walkway, constructed as part of the Staiths South Bank development.